ENGLISH 1010 Syllabus

 I'm Lee Ann Mortensen and I have an MFA in Creative Writing from the University of Utah.
 Though I have written in a variety of genres, I primarily focus on neo- postmodern, sort of minimalist prose/fiction that focuses on marginalized voices in the West.
 Click here to read my sometimes upsetting, angry, funny, four-letter-word work (that means it isn't everything for everyone).
 I've been published in journals like Ploughshares, River Styx and Prism International.

-OFFICE: Liberal Arts room 114B (the metrosexual)--there is an English drop box outside LA114 if you need to get things to me that you can't E.mail or post to Canvas.
+OFFICE: Liberal Arts room 114B (the metrosexual)--there is an English drop box outside LA114 if you need to turn in things that you can't E.mail or post to Canvas (which should be nothing).

 You might think experienced writers have a magic gift, but what they really have is an awareness of some important writing concepts.
 For instance, experienced writers know that a writing project often begins with an interesting question or problem (often an impossible-to-solve dilemma), and a desire to think deeply about that problem's complexity.
 This is sometimes the hardest thing for new writers to learn.
 Experienced writers also know that complex dilemmas are usually more interesting to read about (especially for college audiences) than mere vitriol (if you don't know this word, practice being an experienced writer and look it up).
 Experienced writers know readers want to be at least a little bit surprised as they read, which often means the writer also has to be open to surprise--as Robert Frost says, "No surprise for the writer, no surprise for the reader" (Preface to Collected Poems, 1939).
 Experienced writers know there are many rhetorical strategies (look up "rhetoric" or see your Bedford glossary) that can be used to appeal to (or enrage, or entertain, or explain, or persuade, or even "merely" inform) diverse audiences (to think about rhetorical strategies and audience, look at this Cosmo ad).
 Experienced writers also know there are many different processes that lead them into a "final" draft, including reading other authors to learn from their styles or their ideas (and reading multiple connotations between the lines helps), talking in groups to hear a wider range of opinions, freewriting to help see more complexly what they really think, researching to find out what knowledgeable (and not so knowledgeable) experts are saying, writing a detailed draft with exploration in mind, getting feedback on the writing to see how they can improve, and a lot of revision.
 In this general education writing class, you'll be doing all of these things, and you'll become a more critical thinker, and educated person, in the process.